 Maintain Records

-As a landlord, you should maintain records of noise complaints, including the tenant’s information, the date, the time, and the outcome of your investigation, as well as the actions that you’ve taken to address the issue.
+It’s a landlord’s responsibility to maintain records of noise complaints, including the tenant’s information, the date, the time, and the outcome of your investigation, as well as the actions that you’ve taken to address the noise issues.

-This will ensure that there is a history of the issue and help you with future complaints.
+This will ensure that there is a history of the issue and help you with future valid noise complaints.

 Remind Tenants of Your Noise Policy